open-contracting/standard-development-handbook/docs/standard/terminology.md

 Certain tasks are not directly related to the production of the glossary, but are necessary for good coordination:

 - The authors inform the terminologists that a new batch of terms is ready for review.
-- The terminologists inform the overseers that new terms should be translated.
+- The terminologists inform the coordinators that new terms should be translated.
-- The overseers inform the SMEs that new terms need to be translated.
+- The coordinators inform the SMEs that new terms need to be translated.
-- The overseers inform the proofreaders that the translated terms to be proofread.
+- The coordinators inform the proofreaders that the translated terms to be proofread.
-- The overseers manage the permissions for each sheet and give the SMEs and proofreaders the rights to edit the relevant sheets.
+- The coordinators manage the permissions for each sheet and give the SMEs and proofreaders the rights to edit the relevant sheets.
-- The overseers inform the publishers that a certain batch of terms is translated, proofread and edited, ready to be pushed to the GitHub repository and Transifex.
+- The coordinators inform the publishers that a certain batch of terms is translated, proofread and edited, ready to be pushed to the GitHub repository and Transifex.

 At all stages, every person involved uses ranges or list of term IDs to clearly express what terms need to be processed.